 Mr. Daubenberger received his B.S. from the S.I.
 Newhouse School of Public Communications at Syracuse University, graduating magna cum laude.
 Mr. Daubenberger received his J.D. from Villanova University School of Law where he was a member of the Moot Court Board, the Criminal Law Society, and the Sports and Entertainment Law Society.
 Mr. Daubenberger also worked for the Bergen County Public Defender’s Office and the United States Attorney’s Office for the Eastern District of Pennsylvania while attending Villanova Law School.

-Mr. Daubenberger is a member of the state bars of Pennsylvania and New Jersey and a member of the Delaware County Bar Association.
+Mr. Daubenberger is a member of the state bar of Pennsylvania and a member of the Delaware County Bar Association.
 Additionally, Rich is admitted to practice in federal court.

 Rich has two daughters, Jordan and Taylor.
 He volunteers as a youth basketball coach for the Brandywine Youth Center, the YMCA, the Malvern League and AAU.
 Rich also is the treasurer for the Upper Darby Police Foundation and was named the Upper Darby Police Foundation’s 2011 Person of the Year.